 How can you get fit without the costly gym membership?

-Different websites tell you different things on the minimum amount of cardiovascular exercise you need to partake in each week, but for many just adding that little bit more to their daily routine can make a world of difference.
+Different sources tell you different figures on the minimum amount of cardiovascular exercise you need to partake in each week, but for many just adding that little bit more to their daily routine can make a world of difference.

 It seems almost long gone that you could go out on Christmas morning and spot all the new bikes being ridden around at the first possible chance, but cycling is a great way to get your endorphins flowing and kick your metabolism back into play.